edyu/wtf-zig-zon-2/README.md

-# Zig Package Manager - WTF is Zon 2 (0.11.0 Update)
+# Zig Package Manager 2 - WTF is Build.Zig.Zon and Build.Zig (0.11.0 Update)

 The ~~power~~ hack and complexity of **Package Manager** in Zig 0.11.0